General Sales and Use Tax

-In those instances where a sales tax has not been paid on taxable items, a use tax at the applicable rate applies on taxable items purchased or received from within or without this State for storage, use, or consumption in this State.
+In those instances where the appropriate sales tax has not been paid on taxable tangible personal property, a use tax applies to the tangible personal property purchased or received from within or without this State for storage, use, or consumption in this State.

 - Pay a Bill or Notice

 - Individual Income Tax Estimator